florianhartung/wasm-for-plugin-systems/work/sections/wasm_plugin_systems.typ

 Wasm achieves average plugin sizes, slightly larger than native machine code, again varying only by single-digit factors.

 Also some existing Wasm plugin system projects were presented briefly.
-All projects use Wasm as their fundamental technology for code execution, however their technology choices for optimizations and interface are highly variable
+All projects use Wasm as their fundamental technology for code execution, however their technology choices for optimizations and interface are highly variable.
 While some plugin systems take advantage of the evolving ecosystem around the Wasm Component Model and WASI specification, others rely on third-party serialization libraries such as Protobuf or even specify a completely custom Wasm plugin interface for users to build on top of.